mdn/content/files/en-us/web/api/htmlbuttonelement/reportvalidity/index.md

 ### Return value

-A boolean value.
+Returns `true` if the element's value has no validity problems; otherwise, returns `false`.

 ### Examples

-This far fetched example, demonstrates how a button can be made invalid.
+This far fetched example demonstrates how a button can be made invalid.

 #### HTML